whatheway/WRF-4.4-install-script-linux-64bit/README.md

 Download and install required library and data files for WRF.

-Tested in Ubuntu 20.04.2 LTS
+Tested in Ubuntu 20.04.4 LTS
 Built in 64-bit system

-Tested with current available libraries on 05/25/2021
+Tested with current available libraries on 04/25/2024, execptions have been noted in the script documentation.

 If newer libraries exist edit script paths for changes

-# Estimated Run Time ~ 80 - 120 Minutes
+# Estimated Run Time ~ 80 - 150 Minutes
 ### Special thanks to  Youtube's meteoadriatic and GitHub user jamal919